 Beware Of High Interest Loan Offers

 Loan companies spend a lot of money on obtaining bankruptcy information.
 They know they can get away with charging high interest rates to consumers that have recently filed for bankruptcy.

 These lenders may say they are doing you a favor by giving you a loan because of your bankruptcy history.
 Don’t fall for that line.
-You are an attractive risk to a lot of lenders because you can’t file bankruptcy again for several years.
+You are an attractive risk to a lot of lenders because you can’t file for bankruptcy again for several years.
 That’s why they are approaching you with offers.

-If you absolutely need a loan with a high interest rate you may have to take it.
+If you absolutely need a loan with a high interest rate, you may have to take it.
 It’s still generally better to pay cash for what you need or wait until you’re further out from your bankruptcy filing before considering borrowing.

 ⚠️High interest loans can be a fast track back to financial crisis, and that’s not what you need!